 By organising and disseminating these methods, we seek to support us, individually and collectively, in thinking more broadly and radically about our shared futures as a society.

 Hope is a game-changer.”

 A call for submissions

-- An avenue to learn from each other.
+- an avenue to learn from each other

-- A safe spaces to learn more about the (subconscious) world-views, mindsets, biases, and assumptions driving us and our current systems
+- a safe space to acknowledge and deconstruct (subconscious) dominant worldviews, mindsets, biases, and assumptions driving our current systems

 - ideas on how to challenge prevailing cultural, social, economic, and political narratives, and democratize the future

 - collective hope for a fairer and more equitable world.